The following information is about Growing Pudina In Pots.

-- And mint requires plenty of sun for a healthy growth, spring, fall and summer are the best seasons to grow mint in containers.
+- And mint requires plenty of sun for healthy growth, spring, fall, and summer are the best seasons to grow mint in containers.

-- Growing conditions depend on the variety of the mint plants you are choosing to grow.
+- Growing conditions depend on the variety of mint plants you are choosing to grow.

-- Ideal temperature for growing mint are warm sunny days with temperature 25°C and night nights temperature should be 15°C.
+- The ideal temperature for growing mint is warm sunny days with a temperature of 25°C and night’s temperature should be 15°C.